+Figure 15.
+Groundwater level trends for the T1 aquifer in the Thebarton area of the CAPWA T2 AQUIFER Long-term records show seasonal fluctuations as well as an overall decline in pressure levels.
+In the western suburbs such as Thebarton and Adelaide Airport (Fig. 7), the decline has been averaging 0.5 m/y since 1980, apart from the period between 1997 and 2004 when levels recovered in response to a probable decrease in extractions.
+The rate of decline appears to have decreased in recent years with water levels starting to recover during 2011.

 Figure 16.
-Groundwater level trends for the T1 aquifer in the Thebarton area of the CAPWA T2 AQUIFER Long-term records show seasonal fluctuations as well as an overall decline in pressure levels.
-In the western suburbs such as Thebarton and Adelaide Airport (Fig. 8), the decline has been averaging 0.5 m/yr since 1980, apart from the period between 1997 and 2004 when levels recovered in response to a probable decrease in extractions.
-The rate of decline appears to have decreased in recent years.

-Figure 17.
-Groundwater level trends for the T2 aquifer in the western suburbs of the CAPWA Similar declines have been observed in the northwestern suburbs, which averaged about 0.3m/yr up until 1997.
+Groundwater level trends for the T2 aquifer in the western suburbs of the CAPWA Similar declines have been observed in the northwestern suburbs, which averaged about 0.3m/y up until 1997.
 Extraction by industry in Regency Park caused the gradual decline in observation well YAT053 commencing in 2001, with additional industrial extractions at Osborne causing the steeper decline commencing in 2006.
 The rate of decline appears to be stabilising in recent years.

+Figure 17.
+Groundwater level trends for the T2 aquifer in the northwestern suburbs of the CAPWA T3 AQUIFER There is currently very little if any extraction from the T3 aquifer and consequently groundwater levels are relatively stable (Fig. 18).
+The seasonal variations in observation well ADE029 and the small decline in pressure levels in the other observation wells could be due to hydrostatic loading effects or leakage into the overlying T2 aquifer that is being pumped.

 Figure 18.
-Groundwater level trends for the T2 aquifer in the northwestern suburbs of the CAPWA T3 AQUIFER There is currently very little if any extraction from the T3 aquifer and consequently groundwater levels are relatively stable (Fig. 19).
-The seasonal variations in observation well ADE029 and the small decline in pressure levels in the other observation wells could be due to hydrostatic loading effects or leakage into the overlying T2 aquifer that is being pumped.

-Figure 19.
 Groundwater level trends for the T3 aquifer in the CAPWA T4 AQUIFER There is currently no extraction from the T4 aquifer because of its depth (about 400 m) and likelihood of intersecting saline groundwater.
 Observation well NOA027 is the only well currently monitoring the T4 aquifer and is located within 500 m of the coast at Brighton.
 It is artesian and the water level is derived from pressure readings which could explain irregular readings.
-The hydrograph (Fig. 20) shows an overall decrease of approximately one metre over the last few years which is probably the result of hydrostatic unloading associated with pumping in the overlying T2 aquifer.
+The hydrograph (Fig. 19) shows an overall decrease of approximately one metre over the last few years which is probably the result of hydrostatic unloading associated with pumping in the overlying T2 aquifer.

+FRACTURED ROCK AQUIFER Groundwater levels in this aquifer show a variety of responses depending on the topographic position of the observation well in the landscape, and proximity to points of extraction.
+Long-term trends are reasonably stable or show a slight decline where the fractured rock aquifer is overlain by Tertiary sediments in the eastern suburbs (Fig. 20).
+Observation well MPA125 in the Adelaide Hills shows little change, or a relationship with rainfall recorded in the area (Cherry Gardens Stations 23709) (Fig. 21).

 Figure 20.
-Groundwater level trends for the T4 aquifer in the CAPWA FRACTURED ROCK AQUIFER Groundwater levels in this aquifer show a variety of responses depending on the topographic position of the observation well in the landscape, and proximity to points of extraction.
-Long-term trends are reasonably stable or show a slight decline where the fractured rock aquifer is overlain by Tertiary sediments in the eastern suburbs (Fig. 21).
-Observation well MPA125 in the Adelaide Hills shows little change, or a relationship with rainfall (Fig. 22).

-Figure 21.
 Groundwater level trends for the fractured rock aquifer in the eastern suburbs of the CAPWA